CartoDB/documentation/app/content/carto-user-manual/tutorials/analysing-urban-areas-affected-by-earthquakes.md

     ![Map histogram widget select field](/img/cloud-native-workspace/tutorials/tutorial14_map_histogram_widget_selectfield.png)

 35. We are going to add the last widget.
 For that, go back to the widget’s list, click on *Add widget* button, select “SQL Query 1" and choose the TIME-SERIES widget.
 We are going to aggregate the data range of the `time` column by months.
-The histogram widget displays the number of earthquakes in each month over time, allowing you to select and visualize a specific range of data.
+The time-series widget displays the number of earthquakes in each month over time, allowing you to select and visualize a specific range of data.
+Rename the widget to “Earthquakes in Spain (2021)”.

     ![Map time series widget select field](/img/cloud-native-workspace/tutorials/tutorial14_map_timeseries_widget_selectfield.png)